Puerto Rico governor offers debt restructuring for public corporations

 Some analysts have said that reforming the corporations is key to salvaging the territory's finances.
-After years of economic and population declines, Puerto Rico is struggling to stay afloat.
-All three rating agencies have cut the territory's credit score to junk and the island has hired restructuring consultants to help handle $70 billion in outstanding debt.
+After years of economic and population declines, Puerto Rico is struggling to stay financially afloat.
+Earlier this year all three rating agencies cut the territory's credit score to junk and the island has hired Wall Street restructuring consultants as it struggles to handle $70 billion in outstanding debt.

-The territory's woes have spread into the wider $3.7 trillion municipal bond market.
-Many municipal bond funds have held the island's debt has been popular in the past because its interest is exempt from federal and state taxation.
+The effects of the territory's financial woes have spread beyond its borders and into the wider $3.7 trillion municipal bond market.
+Many municipal bond funds have held the island's debt because its interest is free from both federal and state taxation.

 The law would not apply to the territory's general obligations.
-Puerto Rico's 78 municipalities, Government Development Bank (GDB), retirement systems and some other authorities are also excluded.
+Puerto Rico's 78 municipalities, Government Development Bank, retirement systems and some other authorities are also excluded.

 A few corporations are already considering restructuring, but none has made a decision, Garcia Padilla said, emphasizing a corporation would have to prove to its creditors or courts it was insolvent.

-The governor's debt restructuring proposal comes as the territory's legislature finalizes the fiscal year 2015 budget before its session ends next Monday.
-Senate Minority Leader Anibal Jose Torres said the legislature was ready to approve the measure in the coming hours.
+The governor's move comes as the territory's legislature finalizes the fiscal year 2015 budget before its session ends June 30.
+Senate Minority Leader Anibal Jose Torres said Wednesday the legislature was ready to approve the measure in the coming hours.

 Puerto Rico's public corporations are supposed to be fiscally autonomous, but they have been subsidized by the commonwealth's general fund for years.
 Political pressure has made raising rates impossible, while politicians have looked to the corporations to repay favors.
 Their employees are the best paid in the commonwealth.

-U.S. law provides a framework for municipal entities to declare bankruptcy while continuing their services, but "Puerto Rico’s public corporations fall through the cracks of these laws," said David Chafey, president of the board of directors of the GDB.
+U.S. law provides a framework for municipal entities to declare bankruptcy while continuing their services, but "Puerto Rico's public corporations fall through the cracks of these laws," said David Chafey, president of the board of directors of the GDB.

-"Many investors will see this (restructuring bill) positively because it creates a judicial framework,” he said.
+"Many investors will see this positively because it creates a judicial framework," he also said.